 - December 25 – Nativity of the Lord

 Madrid has a unique timetable to have breakfast, lunch, dinner, aperitif, drink, club and sex.
-Let’s make it simple: if your coming from Paris, just add +2 hours, from London +3 hours, from united states +4 hours.
+Let’s make it simple: if you are coming from Paris, just add +2 hours, from London +3 hours, from United States +4 hours.

 After 3 days you should be without any jet lag, just take a nap that’s the Spanish secret to the nightlife.